atarazana/eda-workshop/README.md

 ## Prepare OpenShift

-This architecture has been tested in Red Hat OpenShift Container Platform 4.10 version and the following
+This architecture has been tested in Red Hat OpenShift Container Platform 4.12 version and the following
 operators:

-* Red Hat Integration - AMQ Streams 2.1.0
+* Red Hat Integration - AMQ Streams 2.3.0 (Apache Kafka 3.3)
-* Red Hat Integration - Service Registry 2.0.5
+* Red Hat Integration - Service Registry 2.1.4
-* Red Hat Data Grid 8.3.6
+* Red Hat Data Grid 8.3.9
-* Red Hat OpenShift Serverless 1.23.0
+* Red Hat OpenShift Serverless 1.28.0
-* Prometheus 0.56.3
+* Prometheus 4.10.0
-* Grafana 4.4.1
+* Grafana 4.10.0

 As a normal user in your OpenShift cluster, create a ```eda-workshop``` namespace: